diana-hui-yang/cohesity-scripts/nfs/duplicate-ora-coh-nfs/sun/README.md

 sun-duplicate-ora-coh-nfs.bash basic parameter

 Required Parameters
-- -b : backup host
+- -b : Oracle database host that the backup was run.
 - -d : Source Oracle_DB_Name, If Source is not a RAC database, it is the same as Instance name.
 If it is RAC, it is DB name, not instance name
 - -t : Target Oracle instance name.
 If it is not RAC, it is the same as DB name.
 If it is RAC, it is the instance name like cohcdba2
 - -l : File contains duplicate settting, example: set newname for database to '/oradata/restore/orcl/%b'; Provide full path